ivbrajkovic/js-chronicles/SOLID/SRP.md

 In the vast and complex world of software development, whispers of the SOLID principles echo like ancient runes, promising clarity in the chaos of tangled code.
 Among these guiding stars lies the **Single Responsibility Principle** (SRP), the first in the SOLID constellation, simplest to name, yet the hardest to truly master.

-The Single Responsibility Principle beckons developers with a tantalizing promise: **simplicity**.
+The Single Responsibility Principle offers developers a compelling promise—**simplicity**.
 It whispers to us, _"Each module, each class, should have only one reason to change."_ 🪄 A rule as simple as a single flame yet as profound as the stars above.
 When wielded wisely, it transforms complexity into elegance, creating systems that are not only functional but a joy to extend and maintain.

 > _“Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
 And to make matters worse: complexity sells better.”_ — [Edsger W. Dijkstra]( https://en.wikipedia.org/wiki/Edsger_W._Dijkstra)